stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 +++

-[Ansible](http://www.ansible.com) provides an Open Source tool for provisioning, configuring and orchestrating changes on systems that is fundamentally much simpler and more flexible than older tools such Puppet and Chef.
-This makes it suitable for a very wide range of requirements, from setting up a few workstations to deploying applications and updates across hundreds or thousands of servers.
+[Ansible](http://www.ansible.com) provides an Open Source tool for automation.
+It is used for managing servers and network devices, as well as other tasks.

 <!--more-->

-# How Ansible Works #
+# How Ansible Works

-Unlike most other products in this area, Ansible does not require a central service or use dedicated agents on each system.
-Instead, you only install Ansible and your configuration on a *control machine*, which can just be the workstation of an administrator.
-Each time that you perform an operation with Ansible, it connects to the required systems and streams code to a standard run-time that is already installed on the target.
-The managed systems are referred to as *nodes*.
+Ansible runs task on either the local computer, or remote systems.
+It does not require a central service or use dedicated agents on each system.
+Instead, you install Ansible and your configuration on a _control machine_, which can just be the workstation of an administrator.
+Each time that you perform an operation with Ansible, it connects to the required systems and streams code to one of the standard run-times that are already installed on the target.
+The managed systems are referred to as _nodes_.

 Most Ansible modules connect to the target systems with SSH and run Python 2, both of which are installed on most Linux systems, and are part of macOS.